 This article will explain in seven strategic steps (with a template) how you can create and maintain an effective solution design to protect the integrity of your analytics implementation.
 Once you have a tagging plan, an automated solution like ObservePoint’s auditing technology can help you verify that your existing implementation matches what you have documented in your SDR.

-As you go through this guide, feel free to use this complimentary SDR template in Google Sheets.
+As you go through this guide, feel free to use this complimentary SDR template.

 What Is a Solution Design Reference?